qutip/qutip-tutorials/tutorials/template.md

 ### Introduction
 This notebook serves as a template for new Jupyter Notebooks that you want to create as a user guide for QuTiP.
 With this template we want to give you an idea of how a user guide can look like.
 Furthermore, we want to ensure that all notebooks have a similar style and that new users can easily understand them.
 In this introductory section, you should explain the goal of this notebook, just as I did.
 We continue now with some steps.
 It is a good practice (and most of the times appreciated by new users) to comment every code cell with one markdown cell.
-Also please update the Notebook Title and the headings of
+Also please update the notebook title and the headings of the different section.

 ### First Section